libris/lxlviewer/lxl-web/src/routes/(app)/[[lang=lang]]/help/en.md

 - Reference tools
 - Ability to save searches and lists of materials
 - Ability to export result lists
-- Ability to set favorite libraries, etc
+- Ability to set favourite libraries, etc
 - In addition to planned developments, improvements to current functionality will be made, and possibly new features will be added based on feedback from you, our users

 ## Help and information